Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Symmetric Difference

 Now, we give a construction of a circular arc graph of symmetric difference at least $\Omega(\sqrt{n})$.
 Let $n$ be a square of an integer, i.e., $n = d^2$ for some $d \in \N$.
 We consider a circle $C$ of circumference $n$ and a set $P$ of integer points of $C$, i.e., $P = \{0,\dots,n-1\}$ ordered in clockwise direction.
-The length $|r|$ of an arc $a = [a, b]$ is equal to $b - a \pmod n$.
-We say the arc $[a,b]$ is integral if both $a$ and $b$ are integers.
+The length $|r|$ of an arc $r = [a, b]$ is equal to $b - a \pmod n$.
+We say the arc $[a,b]$ is \emph{integral} if both $a$ and $b$ are integers.

 We will represent each point $p \in P$ as two integer indices $0 \leq i,j < d = \sqrt{n}$ such that $p = i\cdot d + j$.
 Note that each point $p$ has a unique such representation and we denote it as $(i,j)_d$.
 Let $R$ be a set of arcs $\bigl[(i,j)_d, (j,i)_d\bigr]$ for all possible $i \neq j$ such that length of each arc in $R$ is at most $\frac{n}{4}$.
 Note that we require that $i \neq j$, thus we do not consider zero-length arcs consisting only of a point of a form $(i, i)_d$.
 See Figure~\ref{fig:circ-arc-lb-construction} for an illustration.
-Let $G$ be an intersection graphs of arcs in $R$.
+Let $G$ be the intersection graph of arcs in $R$.
 We we will prove that $\sd(G) \geq \Omega(\sqrt{n})$.
-First, we prove two auxiliary lemmas.
-The first one asserts that each sufficiently long arc of $C$ contains a lot of starting and ending points of arcs in $R$.
-The seconds one states that for any two arcs $r$ and $r'$ we will find a long arc $s$ that is a subarc of only one of the arcs $r$ and $r'$ (say $r$).
-Thus by the first lemma, the arc $r$ intersects many arcs that go ``away'' from the arc $r'$ and that is enough to imply Theorem~\ref{thm:CircArcLB}.
+First, we prove two auxiliary lemmas, Lemma~\ref{lem:ArcsEndingPoints} and~\ref{lem:LongSubarc}.
+Lemma~\ref{lem:ArcsEndingPoints} asserts that each sufficiently long arc of $C$ contains a lot of starting and ending points of arcs in $R$.
+Lemma~\ref{lem:LongSubarc} states that for any two arcs $r$ and $r'$, we will find a long arc $s$ that is a subarc of only one of the arcs $r$ and $r'$ (say $r$).
+Thus by Lemma~\ref{lem:ArcsEndingPoints}, the arc $r$ intersects many arcs that go ``away'' from the arc $r'$ and that is enough to imply Theorem~\ref{thm:CircArcLB}.